piborg/RockyBorg/README.md

 Setup the servo's movement range using a GUI with slider bar.
 The setup for this example is explained in our [Quick Start Guide](https://www.piborg.org/blog/rockyborg-quick-start-guide).

 ## ```rbJoystick.py```
-Control RockyBorg using a PS4 controller and [Pygame](https://www.pygame.org/).
+Control RockyBorg using a PS4 controller and our [Gamepad library](https://github.com/piborg/Gamepad).
 It can also be easily adjusted to work with other game controllers.

 ## ```rbWeb.py```
 Control RockyBorg using a browser on you phone, tablet or PC via WiFi.
 Full tutorial is [available on our website](https://www.piborg.org/blog/build/rockyborg-build/rockyborg-web-ui).